Jeff Gaither

-Jeff Gaither (born 1960 in Louisville, Kentucky) is a graphic artist noted for his many pictures for the music industry.
+Jeff Gaither (born 1960) is a graphic artist noted for his many pictures for the music industry.

 Gaither has been practicing his particular blend of horror and rock art for over 25 years.
 He has created art for The Misfits, Guns N' Roses, Look Afraid, The Undead, Biohazard, Insane Clown Posse, Accused and many more bands of all genres.
 He blames it all on his aunt, who in his youth bought him copies of Famous Monsters of Filmland, and took him to movies like The Exorcist and Night of the Living Dead.
 Jeff is a visual artist, digital artist, photographer, sculptor.